 June 2017 – Congratulations to Stephanie Cullen and Anish Naidu, who won first and third place for their presentations in their category “Undergraduate and Medical Students” at the Combined City Research Day.

-June 2017 – Congratulations to Navena Lingum for winning the Kinesiology Graduate Travel Award to fund her travels to London, England, where she will be presenting her research at the Alzheimer’s Association International Conference (AAIC) 2017!
+June 2017 – Congratulations to Navena Lingum for winning the Kinesiology Graduate Travel Award to fund her research travels for the upcoming year!

 May 2017 – Congratulations to Navena Lingum for receiving the Joseph A. Scott Studentship in Mobility and Aging and to Dr. Frederico Faria for receiving the Endowed Research Fellowship in Care of Older Adults!

 May 2017 – Congratulations to Demian Kogutek for receiving The Mary Elizabeth Horney Fellowship in Rehabilitation Research.
 Demian will join the Gait and Brain Lab to continue his research under the supervision of Dr. Montero-Odasso in September 2017.

 May 2017 – Congratulations to Dr. Montero-Odasso and the Gait and Brain team for receiving a CIHR Project Grant for the project titled “Gait as a clinical marker to predict progression to dementia syndromes in MCI”.